 Under this definition, exempt employees generally must receive their full salary for any week in which they perform work, without regard to the number of days or hours worked.

 Generally if the exempt employee has paid time off available you can require them to use vacation time for partial day absences.
 This may safeguard the exempt status since this does not reduce the employee’s compensation.
 The Department of Labor (DOL) generally has considered this type of arrangement permissible.
 In the comments to the current regulations (implemented in 2004) the DOL specifically restates this position acknowledging that employers may make deductions from exempt employee leave accounts without jeopardizing the employee’s exempt status.
 Several courts have adopted this position, although a few have disagreed.
 Those that disagree have determined that this practice, even without an actual loss of pay, treats the exempt employee like an hourly, nonexempt employee and, therefore, triggers loss of the exempt status.
 So you need to understand the state law where your business resides.

 If an exempt employee has taken all their vacation time, sick time or other paid time off the FLSA regulations do allow docking of exempt employees for full day absences taken when the employee has exhausted absenteeism.
 Specifically, deductions are allowed for absences from work of one or more full days for personal reasons, unless those days are for sickness or disability.
 As an example, if the employee is absent for two full days to handle personal matters, those two days may be deducted from the employee’s salary without having an effect on the exemption.
 If you have a bona fide sick leave policy, plan, policy, or practice that provides compensation for loss of salary as a result of sickness or disability you may make deductions for a full day’s absence due to illness or injury.
 But if you had no such plan you cannot make these deductions.

-How you manage and keep track of the time off, is up to you.
+How you and your company manage and keep track of the time off, is up to you and them.

 Understanding the FLSA Act and the Regulations for Employee Rights